-Norman Gershenz leads the pack as director, CEO, and, co-founder of SaveNature.Org, the Center for Ecosystem Survival and the Insect Discovery Lab.
-SaveNature.Org has raised more than $3.9 million to help preserve thousands of acres of rainforest and coral reef habitat around the world.
+Norman Gershenz leads the pack as director, CEO, and, co-founder of SaveNature.Org and the Insect Discovery Lab.
+SaveNature.Org has raised more than $4.1 million to help preserve thousands of acres of rainforest and coral reef habitat around the world.

 Norm was affiliated with the San Francisco Zoo for more than 18 years as an educator, member of the animal care staff, fundraiser (he created Zoo Run), and researcher.
 Norm has tracked black rhinos in Zimbabwe, chased orangutans in Borneo, and stalked the elusive platypus in Australia.
 He has handled boas and bobcats, pandas and elephants, snow leopards and koalas, hippos and hornbills.
 He has worked as a field biologist and naturalist in Borneo, Malaysia, India, Nepal, Peru, Costa Rica, Guatemala, Belize, Panama and Namibia.
+In 2010 Norm was awarded the prestigious Elizabeth Terwilliger Prize for Conservation.
 Norm is a noted gourmet insect chef and a lecturer in biology.
 He is an expert birder and can spot a beetle at 50 mph.

 Leslie is also currently working on the chemical ecology and pollination ecology of sexually deceptive orchids in Australia. http://www.lsaul.com